BMW 5 Series (F10): 530Le (China only)

-The 530Le is a plug-in hybrid version F18 long-wheelbase sedan, which was produced solely for the Chinese market.
+The 530Le is a plug-in hybrid version F18 long-wheelbase saloon, which was produced solely for the Chinese market.

-It was unveiled at the 2014 Guangzhou Auto Show.
+It was unveiled at the 2014 Guangzhou Shaniry Auto Show.
 It was powered by BMW's 160 kW N20 working in conjunction with an electric motor with a maximum output of 70 kW.
 In pure-electric mode the 530Le can reach a maximum speed of 120 kph and has a maximum range of 58 km.
 Combined fuel consumption is 2.1 L/100km.

 ActiveHybrid 5

-The ActiveHybrid is a hybrid version of the 5 Series based on the 535i Sedan.
+The ActiveHybrid is a hybrid version of the 5 Series based on the 535i Saloon.
 It was previewed by the Concept 5 Series ActiveHybrid at the 2010 Geneva Motor Show and produced from 2011 to 2016.

 The production ActiveHybrid 5 features a synchronous electric motor integrated into the housing of the automatic gearbox.
 This is combined with the turbocharged 3.0 litre straight-six engine from the 535i.
 The electric motor produces 40 kW and 210 Nm of torque.
 The lithium-ion battery has its own cooling system and has a capacity of 1.35 kWh.
 Due to the presence of the battery, luggage space is reduced from 520 litres to 375 litres.

 Electric-only mode can be used at speeds of up to 60 km/h.
 The ActiveHybrid 5 includes a start-stop system and a coasting mode.
 BMW claims the ActiveHybrid 5 is capable of an electric-only range of 4 km.

 The U.S. Environmental Protection Agency (EPA) rated the 2013 model year ActiveHybrid 5 with a combined fuel economy of 26 mpgUS, with 23 mpgUS in the city, and 30 mpgUS in highway.
 The fuel-saving technologies reduces fuel consumption and emissions by more than 10%.